By Kathy Buckworth

 Writing a thank you note?
 While #FF’s on Twitter are arguably the modern day equivalent, taking the time to write a note will make you stand out.
 An email can suffice, but a hand written note is even more effective.

 There has been an interesting transition when it comes to receiving phone calls and voice messages.
 People today generally don’t like getting phone calls or seeing that voice message light flashing.
-It seems more intrusive, and time sensitive.
+It seems more intrusive, and time-sensitive.
+This is interesting, considering that text messaging isn’t always a private way of contacting one another.
+Many people can spy texts here, there and everywhere if they want to.
+Business conversations, private chats, personal catch-ups.
+Text messaging has now become just as intrusive as phone calls due to the rise in apps such as iSpy and many more.
 For new networking opportunities in particular, use email to set up a face to face.
 Above all, don’t ask for a meeting over a social media channel.
 A Linked In message is private, so using that medium is appropriate.
 And, for the record, following someone back on Twitter is not “networking”, nor are they now necessarily a part of your network.

 If you’re new to an industry or city, you’ll want to find industry events and conferences where you can start a network.
 Prepare your “elevator speech” and take along more business cards than you need.
-Not everyone wants to receive contact information over their phone.
+You may also want to visit sites like https://www.printivity.com/products/booklets/ to print out some important information because not everyone wants to receive contact information over their phone.

 Forming your own smaller networking group doesn’t have to be hard, but it can be extremely advantageous.
 Find individuals with similar work styles and ambitions that you feel can complement your skills.
 Share contacts, experience and knowledge via regular face to face meetings, supplemented with email support and sharing.
 You don’t have to be doing exactly the same job in the same industry; in fact it can be more worthwhile to seek those in other areas for a better-rounded group.
 Set an agenda for each meeting and treat it with professional respect.

 Networking doesn’t just happen.
 Those with large and vibrant networks have worked hard to establish them and, just as importantly, maintain them.
-Sending a quick “just checking in” email is a great way to maintain an already strong, long standing network contact.
+Once you have been able to find an email address of a contact that you want to build a healthy and strong relationship with, you should bear in mind that sending a quick “just checking in” email is a great way to maintain an already strong, long-standing network contact.

 The “Old Boys’ Club” concept has long been maligned insofar as it suggests an exclusionary, elite club.
 Which it was.
 But what it did to well was to allow the members of this club to support each other’s business success.
 Throw out the words “old” and “boys” and replace it with your own set of demographics.
 Starting a network when you’re just starting out is ideal, but it’s never too late to work on your network.